WTHR Senior Investigative Reporter

 Bob Segall is senior investigative reporter at WTHR-TV.
 His investigations are intensely local and their impact is often felt nationwide.
 Bob combines dogged research, computer-assisted reporting and creative storytelling to produce memorable investigative reports that trigger change.

-Bob came to Channel 13 in early 2006 and quickly exposed safety and security threats that prompted dramatic local and national results.
+Bob joined WTHR's 13 Investigates team in 2006, and he quickly exposed safety and security threats that prompted dramatic local and national results.
 Broadcasting & Cable magazine reported WTHR may have found the "best investigative reporter in America" after his first two investigative projects in Indianapolis were awarded a prestigious Peabody Award.
 (B&C 4/9/07)

-His year-long Where are the jobs? investigation was recently honored with another Peabody Award, as well as a national Emmy award for investigative reporting, an Edward R. Murrow Award and a 2011 duPont-Columbia Award.
+Over the past decade, Bob's investigations have earned four separate Peabodys, including a 2012 award for Investigating the IRS and a 2010 award for Where are the Jobs?
+The ongoing series about Indiana's misleading employment statistics was also honored with a national Emmy award for investigative reporting, an Edward R. Murrow Award and a 2011 duPont-Columbia Award.
 Columbia University cited Bob's work as "dogged reporting that exposed government fraud and prompted reform."
 The duPont-Columbia Award is the electronic news media's equivalent of the Pulitzer Prize and considered one the highest honors in broadcast journalism.

 Bob's in-depth reports focus on topics ranging from education, healthcare and technology to transportation, the environment and government spending.
 (See more details of Bob's investigations below.)